Whataboutism: Etymology

-The term whataboutism is a portmanteau of what and about, is synonymous with whataboutery, and means to twist criticism back on the initial critic.
+The term whataboutism is a compound of what and about, is synonymous with whataboutery, and means to twist criticism back on the initial critic.

 Origins

-According to lexicographer Ben Zimmer, the term originated in the United Kingdom and Ireland in the 1970s.
-Zimmer cites a 1974 letter by history teacher Sean O'Conaill which was published in The Irish Times where he complained about "the Whatabouts," people who defended the IRA by pointing out supposed wrongdoings of their enemy:
+According to lexicographer Ben Zimmer, the term originated in Northern Ireland in the 1970s.
+Zimmer cites a 1974 letter by history teacher Sean O'Conaill which was published in The Irish Times where he complained about "the Whatabouts", people who defended the IRA by pointing out supposed wrongdoings of their enemy:

 Three days later, an opinion column by John Healy in the same paper entitled "Enter the cultural British Army" picked up the theme by using the term whataboutery: "As a correspondent noted in a recent letter to this paper, we are very big on Whatabout Morality, matching one historic injustice with another justified injustice.
 We have a bellyfull [sic] of Whataboutery in these killing days and the one clear fact to emerge is that people, Orange and Green, are dying as a result of it."
-Zimmer says the term gained wide currency in commentary about the conflict between Ireland and Northern Ireland.
+Zimmer says the term gained wide currency in commentary about the conflict between unionists and nationalists in Northern Ireland.
 Zimmer also notes that the variant whataboutism was used in the same context in a 1993 book by Tony Parker.

-In 1978, Australian journalist Michael Bernard wrote a column in The Age applying the term whataboutism to the Soviet Union.
-Bernard explains that he is lifting this term from "a letter writer in a leading British Daily."
-The piece comments on "the weaknesses of whataboutism — which dictates that no one must get away with an attack on the Kremlin's abuses without tossing a few bricks at South Africa, no one must indict the Cuban police State without castigating President Park, no one must mention Iraq, Libya or the PLO without having a bash at Israel".
-This is the first and only recorded instance of the term being applied to the Soviet Union during the Soviet era.
+In 1978, Australian journalist Michael Barnard wrote a column in The Age applying the term whataboutism to the Soviet Union's tactics of deflecting any criticism of its human rights abuses.
+Merriam-Webster details that "the association of whataboutism with the Soviet Union began during the Cold War.
+As the regimes of [Joseph] Stalin and his successors were criticized by the West for human rights atrocities, the Soviet propaganda machine would be ready with a comeback alleging atrocities of equal reprehensibility for which the West was guilty."

-Zimmer credits British journalist Edward Lucas for beginning regular common use of the word whataboutism in the modern era following its appearance in a blog post on 29 October 2007, reporting as part of a diary about Russia which was re-printed in the 2 November issue of The Economist.
-On 31 January 2008 The Economist printed another article by Lucas titled "Whataboutism."
+Zimmer credits British journalist Edward Lucas for beginning regular use of the word whataboutism in the modern era following its appearance in a blog post on 29 October 2007, reporting as part of a diary about Russia which was re-printed in the 2 November issue of The Economist.
+On 31 January 2008 The Economist printed another article by Lucas titled "Whataboutism".
 Ivan Tsvetkov, associate professor of International Relations in St Petersburg also credits Lucas for modern uses of the term.